Asmita-Malakar/Asmita-Malakar/README.md

    Hey there 👋

    I am Asmita Malakar, a growing front end and full stack developer.
 I have experience working with Python for data analysis projects along with intermediate skill in the Django framework.
 For web dev, I have worked with React Native along with HTML/CSS/JS, and AWS and firebase backend.
-Though I have worked with a variety of organizations in the past, I have a particular
+Though I have worked with a variety of organizations in the past, I have a particular affinity for working with edtech nonprofit startups.